Erasmus+ traineeship grant

 In it, you should also explain

-- the academic connection between the traineeship and your programme
+- the academic connection between the traineeship and your field of study

 - how the traineeship will help you develop new knowledge and skills

 - how the traineeship will contribute to increasing your employability.